Symplectic structure perturbations and continuity of symplectic invariants: Variant spectral invariants; proof of Theorem

-So $x$ can be identified further to be a set of points on the $g_0g_1$-plane.
-Without loss of generality, by the finiteness condition of both $\omega_0$ and $\omega_1$, up to a uniform shift on both indices, we can assume all the points are in the first quadrant.
+Moreover, $\vec{x}$ can be further identified with a set of points $(g_0, g_1)$ on the $g_0g_1$-plane.
+By the finiteness condition of both $\omega_0$ and $\omega_1$, up to a uniform shift on both indices, we can assume that all the points are lying in the first quadrant.

 Second, by definition, $\omega_t = (1-t) \omega_0 + t \omega_1$.
-Let $t : = \frac{1}{1+ \lambda}$ for some non-negative $\lambda$ and define
+Let $t := \frac{1}{1+ \lambda}$ for some non-negative $\lambda$ and define

-Note that $\omega_t$ obtains its minimal value (over a set of homological sphere) if and only if $\omega_{\lambda}$ obtains its minimal value.
-One way of viewing $\ell_t$ is through the perturbation of valuation function $\bar{\nu}_t$.
-Specifically, for any $x \in CF_{[0,1]}$,
+Note that over a set of homological spheres, $\omega_t$ obtains its minimal value if and only if $\omega_{\lambda}$ obtains its minimal value.
+One way of viewing $\ell_t$ is via the perturbation of valuation function $\bar{\nu}_t$.
+Specifically, for any $c \in \CF_{[0,1]}$,

 and then